usnistgov/O-RAN-Testbed-Automation/README.md

   <summary><b>OCUDU and O-RAN SC Near-RT RIC Output</b></summary>
   <hr>

-Run the testbed with `./run.sh` to start the 5G Core, gNodeB, and UEs 2 and 3 as background processes, and UE 1 in the foreground.
+Run the testbed with `./run.sh` to start the 5G Core, gNodeB, and UE.
 Use `./is_running.sh` to check if the components are running, and `./stop.sh` to stop the components.
 The optional RIC starts automatically on boot and can be accessed with `k9s -A`.

 ```console
 Attaching UE...